You are going to have to sacrifice in life no matter what. Why let the thing you want your life to be, be the thing you sacrifice?

 Through empirical evidence, I can say with certainty that your life is absolutely and only the sum of your choices.

 Society didn’t tell me I could believe in myself and have an amazing life.
+Quite the opposite.
 In fact, from the moment we’re born, it’s beaten into us to be “humble.”
 To be less than.
 To not talk about what we are proud of about ourselves.
 To not step outside the comfort zones of those around us.
 Only when I finally said ‘fuck that shit,’ did I live happily ever after.
 It took five years for me to go from morbidly broke, to comfortably retired.
 So, I am giving you yet another leg up that I didn’t have.

 I have absolutely fallen in love with failure.
 I like to see what I’ll do.
 We failed a lot during those five years.
 We made some excellent financial decisions and we made some poor ones.
 To name a few: we started and closed a business; we spent far more money and time fixing up our second house than it was worth; and at times, we rented our places for less than we could get because we liked the people in them.
 We failed.
 Sometimes, as with the business, we failed hard.
-But, we learned more from those experiences than anything else we did and we are exceedingly grateful for those lessons.
+But, we learned from those experiences and we are exceedingly grateful for those lessons.

 Once I shrugged off society’s way of doing things, I realized that having money had zero to do with who I was or where I came from and everything to do with how I thought about money.
 I realized I could have my life be anything I wanted it to be.
 I didn’t just realize this, I believed it, even though I was poor as hell.
 It’s all that “write yourself a check for a million dollars, dated ten years from now” kind of stuff.
-That shit should not be real, but it is.
+That shit should not be real, but it is!

 To change all of this is going to require a level of honesty that you probably can’t imagine right now.
 It was not easy to intrinsically understand that it was my lack of discipline that was holding me back, that, as with just about everything, I needed to do the internal work.
 But the good news is that once the brainwashing went away, it got easier and easier to build the neural pathways to better habits that got me to where I wanted to be.
 You will find evidence of your beliefs no matter what they are.
 Especially about yourself.
 So change them.